Sister Cities International’s Mission

 First Vice President

 Alberto Solís is the Program and Operations Director of Q Station, a hub for space technology.
 He is focused on helping the Q Station team and its partners develop a stronger space technology industry in New Mexico.
 Alberto’s mission and experience has been to design and lead successful domestic and international programs and to develop emerging leaders and teams.
 A dual U.S.-Mexican citizen and a UNM alumnus, he is committed to helping the Albuquerque metro area become a hub for entrepreneurial growth, international business development, and global relations.
 His recent leadership includes directing the UNM Entrepreneurial Challenge/Business Plan Competition, Marketing & Business Development teams for regional and national professional services firms, and international trade programs for the City of Albuquerque and State of New Mexico.
-He serves on the boards for Global Ties ABQ and Albuquerque Sister Cities Foundation, chairing the Sister Cities Committee for Albuquerque – Alburquerque, Spain.
+He also serves on the Albuquerque Sister Cities Foundation board, chairing the Sister Cities Committee for Albuquerque – Alburquerque, Spain.
 He was recently elected 1st Vice-President for Albuquerque Sister Cities Foundation.
 His most fulfilling role is as father to his teenage son and daughter, Gael and Tiziana.

 2nd Vice President